Happa1/Unit4-Project/README.md

             psw_cnf_err=True
             valid = False
 ```
 To validate the input values, I used boolean.
-Depending on the input, error become 'True' and valid will become 'False'.
+Depending on the input, error become `True` and valid will become `False`.
-To prevent the duplication of username, I searched 'username' in the database of 'users' and I compared stored username with the input username by using for loop.
+To prevent the duplication of username, I searched `username` in the database of `users` and I compared stored username with the input username by using for loop.
 If the username has been used, then it returns error in username and set valid.
 In other cases, such as invalid form of email, less than 8 characters for password, and unmatch of password and confirmed password, it returns error and appeared the error message on the text.